otuoma/koha_tools/README.md

 4. Ensure write permissions are correct for the folder `/usr/share/koha/intranet/htdocs/koha_tools/writable`

 5. Restart apache2 `sudo service apache2 restart`

+6. Login to the system using your existing koha username and password